Parking and Traffic Regulations

 Section 700 REGISTRATION: All pedalcycles operated on the roadways and grounds of Shippensburg University will be registered with the University Police Department and a registration decal displayed.
 There will be no charge for this service.
 Failure to register a pedalcycle will be a violation of this section.
 Violators will be assessed a fine of $20.00.

 Section 701 PARKING: Operators of pedalcycles will park their vehicles in racks and spaces provided for their use throughout the confines of the university.
-Pedalcycles not parked in racks provided will be parked in such a manner so as not to block doorways sidewalks and other areas that would interfere with pedestrian traffic.
+Pedalcycles may not be attached to signs, tables, fenses, or anything other than a bike rack.
 Pedalcycles parked on roadways or in parking lots will be parked in such a manner so as not to interfere with vehicular traffic.
 Under no circumstances will pedalcycles be parked in stairwells hallways attached to steam or water pipes or other unapproved spaces within a residence hall administrative or academic building.
 Violators of this section will be fined $20.00 for illegal parking.
+Pedalcycles found in violation may be removed and held at the University Police Department.

 Section 702 IMPOUNDMENT: Pedalcycles found to be parked in places considered to be hazardous will be removed at the owners expense by the University Police Department.
 The officers removing a pedalcycle for cause will not be liable for damage to the pedalcycle or for the safeguards that may have to be cut to remove the hazard.
 Violators will be assessed a fine of $20.00 for illegal parking.